Covid 19 coronavirus: Travellers Ben Pool and Tori Sangster quarantined in tiny hotel room

-A tiny room, no opening windows and hand-washed clothes, is how quarantined couple Ben Pool and Tori Sangster must live for the next two weeks.
+A tiny room, no opening windows and hand-washed clothes, is how quarantined couple Ben Pool and Tori Sangster were expected to live for the next two weeks.

 The pair arrived at Auckland International Airport from London hours after a new rule was implemented in the fight against Covid-19, preventing international travellers from catching domestic flights.